jonschacter/jonschacter.github.io/_posts/2020-06-06-my_early_struggles_with_oo_javascript.markdown

 }
 ```

-By setting up a simple .all class method I am able to create and store all of my team objects after one fetch request.
+By setting up a simple .all class variable I am able to create and store all of my team objects after one fetch request.
 I can change and re-render DOM elements using Team.all and not have send a second fetch request and create each object again, as long as I keep my Team.all array up-to-date.
 I also used a custom getter function to abstract away the querySelectors when I was manipulating the DOM

 ```
 class API {